Accenture/mercury-composable/guides/CHAPTER-4.md

 ### For loop with break/continue decision

-In the following example, the system will evaluate if the `model.quit` variable exists.
+In the following example, the system will evaluate if the `model.quit` variable is true.
 If yes, the `break` or `continue` condition will be executed.

 The state variable is obtained after output data mapping and any task in the pipeline can set a key-value for